 More About the Colonies

-I am a scientist and I am studying these cats and letting them live in a natural setting allows me to observe how they do things….. when allowed to do their own thing.
+I am a scientist and I am studying these cats and letting them live in a natural setting allows me to observe how they do things ... when allowed to do their own thing.
 I am learning a lot watching them!
-One key point is these cats are social cats and when they live in family groups they are happier cats.
+One key point is these cats are social cats and when they live in family groups they are happier.

-And, the kittens that come from these colonies are highly social creatures.
-They live in a social environment with their family members where they develop social skills.
+And, the kittens that come from these colonies are highly social.
+They live in a environment with their family members where they develop social skills.
 In addition, they have lots of people time on top of that.
 I plop down and pet the adults and play with the kittens in one big pile of cats and kittens.
 If I had them caged, it would take a whole lot of time to haul out each mom or dad and give them some attention.
-It's really easier for me to let them live this way, but, again, Im lucky to have the space to do it this way.
+It's really easier for me to let them live in this fashion, but again, I'm lucky to have the space to do it this way.

-Oh, and by the way, I came up with this system after much trial an error.
-At first I had all the cats in the Main Farm House and my life turned into a tortured hell.
-Bless breeders that keep cats in the house, because, it can turn into a big old disaster real fast.
-When one of the cats was angry they would be like, "I am so annoyed I just have to pee on something".
-It might be the TV couch.
+Oh, and by the way, I came up with this system after much trial and error.
+At first, I had all the cats in the Main Farm House and my life turned into a tortured hell.
+Bless breeders that keep cats in the house, because it can turn into a big, old disaster really fast.
+When one of the cats was angry, they would be like, "I am so annoyed I just have to pee on something".
+It might be the TV or couch.
 It might be on the coil of the stove.
 It might be on your pillow with your head on it.
-And, when the aggrieved one processes their emotions by peeing on something you probably like a lot, the other cats will to a tit for tat pee war.
-One girl pee's on the couch, and her best friend says, "oh really, watch this….Im going to pee on the heating duct" or "You think your hot stuff, I am going to pee on the multi plug that has the tv, cable box, DVD box, and everything else plugged into it".
+And, when the aggrieved one processes their emotions by peeing on something you probably like a lot, the other cats will do a tit-for-tat pee war.
+One girl pees on the couch, and her best friend says, "Oh really, watch this ...
+I'm going to pee on the heating duct," or "You think you're hot stuff, I am going to pee on the multi plug that has the tv, cable box, DVD box, and everything else plugged into it and watch it explode".
 I like cats but not cat pee.

 The colony living situation, where there is a male, girls, babies, and assorted family members, results in very little peeing.
 I also don't introduce older cats into the colony.
 The colony will accept a baby, but, throwing in an older cat can result in all hell breaking loose.